ddnexus/irt/README.markdown

 ## General Tools

+### Permanent last value (_)

+IRT tries to keep the relevant results from running code, separated from the results of the inspecting and documentation commands.
+In practice all the IRT commands, and the inspecting commands (like 'p', 'pp', 'y' and 'ap') don't set the last value, so you can mix them with your code and the '_' will remain set to your last relevant result.
+That is specially useful when you want to add a test with the 'add_test' (or 'tt') command.

 ### Contextual ri doc with autocompletion

 IRT offers the 'ri' command implemented with fastri for RUBY_VERSION < 1.9.2, or 'bri' for RUBY_VERSION >= 1.9.2: